Persecution of Hindus: Fiji

 Hindus in Fiji constitute approximately 38% of the country's population.
 During the late 1990s there were several riots against Hindus by radical elements in Fiji.
 In the Spring of 2000, the democratically elected Fijian government led by Prime Minister Mahendra Chaudhry was held hostage by a guerilla group, headed by George Speight.
 They were demanding a segregated state exclusively for the native Fijians, thereby legally abolishing any rights the Hindu inhabitants have now.
 The majority of Fijian land is reserved for the ethnically Fijian community.
 Since the practitioners of Hindu faith are predominantly Indians, racist attacks by the extremist Fijian Nationalists too often culminated into violence against the institutions of Hinduism.
 According to official reports, attacks on Hindu institutions increased by 14% compared to 2004.
 Hindus and Hinduism, being labelled the "outside others", especially in the aftermath of the May 2000 coup, have been victimised by Fijian fundamentalist and nationalists who wish to create a theocratic Christian state in Fiji.
 This intolerance towards Hindus has found expression in anti-Hindu speeches and destruction of temples, the two most common forms of immediate and direct violence against Hindus.
 Between 2001 and April 2005, one hundred cases of temple attacks have been registered with the police.
 The alarming increase of temple destruction has spread fear and intimidation among the Hindu minorities and has hastened immigration to neighbouring Australia and New Zealand.
 Organised religious institutions, such as the Methodist Church of Fiji, have repeatedly called for the creation of a theocratic Christian State and have propagated anti-Hindu sentiment.

-The Methodist Church of Fiji specifically objects to the constitutional protection of minority religious communities such as Hindus and Muslims.
-State favouritism of Christianity, and systematic attacks on temples, are some of the greatest threats faced by Fijian Hindus.
-Despite the creation of a human rights commission, the plight of Hindus in Fiji continues to be precarious.
+China

+During the early 1930s, Hindu trading communities in southern Xinjiang, primarily originating from Shikarpur in Sindh, were subjected to violent persecution amid the establishment of the TIRET and the rise of the Bughra emirs.
+Following the expulsion of Swedish missionaries and the enforcement of Sharia in March 1933, Turkic Muslim rebels in Khotan killed several Hindus and looted their property.
+Uyghur men had harassed Hindu moneylenders, rioted against Hindu merchants who married Uyghur women, and attacked Hindu religious processions in towns such as Poskam and Yarkand during the late Qing and Republican periods.
+The tensions culminated in March 1933, when Uyghur rebels plundered the possessions of Hindu merchants in Karghalik and Keryia, killing nine in an incident later termed the “Karghalik Outrage.”
+Further killings occurred in Poskam and Khotan, with the victims’ valuables seized by the rebels.
+These massacres effectively destroyed the small Hindu diaspora that had resided in southern Xinjiang for decades as part of the broader Indian merchant network extending from British India into Central Asia.